alinasode/novelty-detection-xray/README.md

 ### What type of Novelty Detection is employed?

 Novelty detection based on training either a convolutional autoencoder (CAE) network or convolutional variational autoencoder (CVAE) network using only "normal" samples.
 Subsquently, computing statistical probability distributions based upon an *anomaly score*, an optimal threshold can then be automated by utilizing the G-mean.
+The threshold is used to distinguish between "normal" and "anomalous" samples.

 - - - -